near/docs/docs/development/writing-smart-contracts.md

 ## Math

-Mathematical operations in TypeScript are done in the same way as JavaScript.
-See more in [this article](https://www.tutorialspoint.com/typescript/typescript_arithmetic_operators_examples.htm).
+Mathematical operations in AssemblyScript are done in the same way as JavaScript.
+See more in these [AssemblyScript sample projects](https://github.com/AssemblyScript/assemblyscript/tree/master/examples)

 ## Time